 Figure 2.6a: Upgrading a FreeNAS® Installation

-To upgrade, press enter to accept the default of Yes.
+To perform an upgrade, press enter to accept the default of Upgrade Install.
 Again, the installer will remind you that the operating system should be installed on a thumb drive.
 Press enter to start the upgrade.
 Once the installer has finished unpacking the new image, you will see the menu shown in Figure 2.6b.
 The database file that is preserved and migrated contains your FreeNAS® configuration settings.

 Figure 2.6b: FreeNAS® will Preserve and Migrate Settings